Why should I become a Pegasystems certified professional?

 - Review exam information such as the exam cost, passing score, number of questions, and test topics that are included on the exam.
 Note that, if applicable, tax may applied to the exam cost when you register to take the exam.

-- Create a Pearson VUE account if you do not already have one and register for the exam through the Pearson VUE site, our test delivery provider.
+- Create a Pearson VUE account if you do not already have one and register for the exam through the Pearson VUE site.
+There are two exam delivery options: Take an exam at a test center, or take an exam via Online Proctored delivery (e.g., in a quiet, uninterrupted room in your home or office, proctored via webcam).

 - View and download your Pega certificate.